Close

 Another feature that stands out with the Kanega Watch is that you never have to take it off to recharge it.
 The watch comes with four rechargeable lithium-ion batteries—two that are connected to the watch and two that stay in the charger until they’re needed.
 The batteries are easy to access at the front of the watch.

-The Kanega also has an internal safety backup battery that keeps the watch powered enough to provide a medical operator with your GPS location, which can be reassuring if you fall and the batteries dislodge.
+The Kanega also has an internal safety backup battery that keeps the watch powered enough to provide a medical operator with your GPS location.

 FROM OUR TESTER